 - representing the CFO of an NYSE-listed company in connection with insider trading and a false-disclosure investigation by the New York Attorney General’s Office; obtained a dismissal with prejudice of a related class action complaint against the client

-- defending hedge fund in private lawsuit involving allegations of illegal short-selling scheme; obtained a dismissal of the case in its entirety on behalf of client
+- defending hedge fund in defamation lawsuit involving alleged “short and distort” market manipulation scheme; obtained a dismissal of the case in its entirety on behalf of client on First Amendment grounds.
+Silvercorp Metals Inc. v.
+Anthion Management LLC, 36 Misc.3d 1231(A) (N.Y.
+Sup.
+Aug.
+16, 2012)

-- defending multi-billion dollar investment fund in a significant Commodity Futures Trading Commission (CFTC) market manipulation enforcement proceeding
+- defending multi-billion dollar investment fund in a significant CFTC market manipulation enforcement proceeding and related class action litigation

 - defending hedge funds and their principals, portfolio managers and analysts in numerous, different SEC and DOJ insider trading investigations